 Due to the fact that he was clearly a child prodigy, Sho was admitted in the Mirman School for Gifted Children in Los Angeles and also spent a few years being home schooled by his mother.
-At age 8, he sat for an SAT and scored 1500 out of the possible 1600 points, which helped him in the admission to Loyola University.
-He went on to earn his undergraduate degree from Loyola University aged just 12, finishing in three years and in summa cum laude.
+At age 8, he sat for the SAT and scored 1500 out of the possible 1600 points, which has helped him in the admission to Loyola University.
+He then went on to earn his undergraduate degree from Loyola University at just 12 years old, finishing in just three years and in summa cum laude.

 Some institutions refused to admit Sho Yano into their study programmes, citing the fact that he was too young and that too much studies might hinder his development as a young adult.
 However, his University made some accommodations because of his age, unlike most students who begin their PhD training after their second year.
 Yano began his doctorate after first year.

 At this rate, he was just 18 when he began his second year of studies towards his M.D., which included interacting with and examining patients.
 After that, he enrolled for the preparations for his residency in paediatric neurology, in which he became interested in while doing rotation at Larabida children’s hospital in Chicago.
 He holds a world record as the youngest person ever to earn an M.D degree in University of Chicago.

 Erik Demaine, born 1981